mechmotum/skijumpdesign/README.rst

 Open Anaconda Navigator, switch to the ``skijumpdesign`` environment, and then launch Spyder.

-In Spyder, set the working directory to the ``safe-ski-jump`` directory.
+In Spyder, set the working directory to the ``skijumpdesign`` directory.

 In the IPython console execute::